Hyp-ed/hyped-2024/telemetry/packages/server/fake/readme.md

     <li>Create moving average function with ```window``` parameter set to 5 as default.
 Look into exponential moving average too.
 The average value will be used to determine whether a reading is out of bounds or it's just the noise.</li>
     <li>Find out how the noise levels compare from different sensors e.g. thermistors, pressure gauges, digital sensors, navigation etc.</li>
     <li>Create a simple function for <strong>reservoir pressure</strong>, it will not vary by much, but increase with temperature slightly.
 Reading will have some noise.</li>
     <li>Write functions for the other pressures.
-Push = acceleration, so front pressure goes up and back goes down (both go further away from atmospheric, their absolute gauge pressure increases).
-And pull = decelleration, so the opposite.
+Push=acceleration, so front pressure goes up and back goes down (both go further away from atmospheric, their absolute gauge pressure increases).
+And pull=decelleration, so the opposite.
 Also double check with David that you're interpreting the pressure variable terms correctly.</li>
     <li>I am assuming that the accelerometer(s) are all supposed to measure the absolute pod acceleration with respect to a stationay observer, and that's how the navigation parameters are found.
 Except this assumption seems wrong, as the accelerometer has a range of -150 to 150 m/s^2 while acceleration can only go up to 5 m/s^2.
 Is this perhaps referring to the sensors' physical limits of its capability to read acceleration, while the pod itself is not built to exceed 5m/s^2?
 In other words, the accelerometer will be limited to the 0-5 range, it's just not "critical" for the sensor in terms of safety, it's critical for the pod's safety.
 Perhaps.
 But another uncertainty is that the pod's acceleration can be easily determined by it's speed, which - <em>I assume</em> - we are controlling. <strong><em>Update: wrong, we are not controlling speed.
 We just switch on the power and track it using the accelerometer.
 The sensor's operational range is +-150.
 Above 150 it won't read the acceleration accurately.
 The pod cannot exceed 5.</em></strong> We have one sensor to measure navigation quantities, and that's the accelerometer.
 It has an operating range of -150 to 150.
 This specific pod prototype, Pod Ness, has an operating acceleration range of 0 to 5 (presumably this means -5 to 5).
 We generate fake data for the accelerometer sensor, and analyse it with the view of keeping pod acceleration below 5, and we also calculate other navigation quantities starting from acceleration.</li>
 </ol>
 <hr>